friedt/kenteken-check-NL-RDW/README.md

 kenteken-check-nl-class.js is 100% covered by unit testing using Jest or Jasmine.
 `kenteken-check-nl-class.spec.js`will run in both frameworks without adaption of code.
-These test frameworks are not part of the repository, `kenteken-check-nl-class.spec.js` contains the specs.
+Jest is part of the repository, `kenteken-check-nl-class.spec.js` contains the specs.

 # English